Booster Information

 Vaccines are highly effective in preventing COVID hospitalization and death, even against the Delta variant.
 However, when any virus is so pervasive in society like COVID is now and has countless opportunities to infect hosts, the vaccine that is fighting the virus can weaken over time.
 The FDA, CDC and other health agencies have been monitoring data since vaccines were first administered in December 2020, and we’ve learned that protection against mild and moderate COVID is decreasing over time – even though protection against the worst COVID outcomes remain high.
 We are concerned that this pattern of decline will continue and eventually lead to less protection against severe illness, so that’s why we need third doses.
 It’s an additional layer of protection.

-The Pfizer booster is for ages 12 and up.
-The Moderna booster is for 18 and up.
+Updated Pfizer or Moderna is available for anyone ages 6 months and up.
 Novavax can receive a Pfizer or Moderna bivalent booster at 12 years and up after the primary doses.
-Boosters can be administered no sooner than two months since your last dose.
+Updated boosters can be administered no sooner than two months since your last dose.

-YES, your booster is free to you.
+The booster dose is free with most insurances.
+If you are uninsured, there are programs that can assist you in getting vaccinated.
 Please bring your insurance card if you have one.

 Please bring your vaccine card, ID and insurance card if you have one.
 If you’ve lost your vaccine card, we can look yours up and provide you with a new one.
 Oh, and a smile.